JGL/CCIDiploma-AutumnWinter2021/README.md

 ### Teaching Style

 I want to spend as much time working through problems and discussing them together, rather than you listening to me lecture.
-Each teaching session will be structured in the following way:
+Each Tuesday's teaching session will be structured in the following way:

 - Hour 1: **Explore/engage** - discuss the previous week's lecture, meditate, reflect, explain.
 - Hour 2: **Experiment/play** - work on creative code exercises based on the previous week's lecture, our discussion in the previous hour and excerpts from [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/).